Reinstein Woods Youth Programs

 Learn how red wiggler worms take food scraps and make compost to use in gardens.
-This presentation will include other creatures living in compost bins, how to make a compost bin and what foods you can feed your worms.

-Using skulls from New York State wildlife, participants will explore how the physical features of different species help them to survive in their environment.
+Using skulls from New York State wildlife, participants explore how the physical features of different species help them to survive in their environment.

-Participants will learn about the three "R's" (reduce, reuse, recycle), explore the impact of garbage on the environment, and find out ways to reduce, reuse and recycle at home.
+Participants learn about the three "R's" (reduce, reuse, recycle), explore the impact of garbage on the environment, and find out ways to reduce, reuse and recycle at home.